TheHardeep/fenix/wiki/Manual.md

     })
 ```

-### Paper Testnet Environment
+## Paper Testnet Environment

 Fenix provides you with a *paper* broker class for testing purposes that allows developers to trade using a virtual broker without having to test their code on to the actual broker.
 This sandboxed API is a clone of the unified Fenix production API, so, it's literally has the same methods, except for the URL to the broker server which is use to download instrument tokens.

-#### **Python**
 ```python
 broker = ccxt.paper # SandBox Broker
 broker.fetch_orderbook(headers={})
 ```

-## Broker Structure
+## Common Broker Attributes

-Every broker has a set of properties and methods, most of which you can override by passing an associative array of params to an exchange constructor.
-You can also make a subclass and override everything.
+Every broker has a set of properties and methods.
 Here's an overview of generic broker properties with values added for example:

 ```python
 # Market Data Dictonaries

 id = 'aliceblue'